With so many email marketing tools out there, you don’t want to waste your time evaluating ones that don’t fit your needs.

 Constant Contact has a huge library of well over 100 email templates to start with.
 Overall they feature mostly modern designs and you shouldn’t need to modify them too heavily.

-The email editor itself is simple but polished.
+The email editor itself is simple but very easy to work with.

-It features a smooth drag-and-drop interface, and there are no issues moving around elements in the email.
+It features a smooth drag-and-drop interface, and moving around elements in emails is a breeze.

 HubSpot’s email editor is similar in a lot of ways.
 It’s very polished and easy to use, and has almost the exact same block and styling options.